-This Tennessee DMV permit practice test, with multiple choice questions, is intended to help you prepare for the Tennessee written knowledge test that is required before you can get your driver’s license.
+This Tennessee DMV permit practice test, with multiple-choice questions, is intended to help you prepare for the Tennessee written knowledge test that is required before you can get your driver’s license.
 Passing the Tennessee Drivers License Test is as easy as 1 2 3 using our online interactive driving practice tests with high-quality images.
-Study for this driver’s license practice test is completely free.
+The study for this driver’s license practice test is completely free.

 If you live in Tennessee and want to drive a motor vehicle, you must have a valid Tennessee driver license or Certificate for Driving.
 Instructional permits are issued in conjunction with another class of license, indicating the class of vehicle which the operator is legally entitled to drive.
 To obtain a Class PD license, you must have reached your fifteenth birthday and pass the written and vision tests.
 You will be permitted to operate an automobile only when accompanied by a licensed driver who is at least 21 years old and who must occupy the seat beside the driver.